RETIT/quarkus-carbon-emissions/README.md

     export CLIMATIQ_API_KEY=<your_climatiq_api_key>
     ./mvnw quarkus:dev

-In order to visualize the data you need to import the dashboard defined in the following file in your grafana instance following the documentation provided here https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/:
+In order to visualize the data you need to import the dashboard defined in the following file in your grafana instance following the documentation provided here https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/.
+You can reach the Grafana UI using http://localhost:3000/grafana:

     ./grafana/dashboard.json